Annahuangna/AnnaHuangNa.github.io/README.md

 - Font weights: Ranging from 200 (light) for headings to 400/600 for body text

 ### JavaScript Functionality
+#### Typed.js Integration:
-#### Typed.js Integration:The typing animation immediately engages visitors while efficiently communicating my professional identities.
+The typing animation immediately engages visitors while efficiently communicating my professional identities.
 I tested several animation libraries but chose Typed.js for its natural typing rhythm and lightweight implementation.
 ### Project Showcase Design
 #### The project cards implement a reveal pattern that balances information density with clean design:
 - Progressive Disclosure: Essential information on the front, detailed specifications on reveal